 This process must then be repeated with focus and productivity, respectively.
 Calculate a weighted average of the three scores to determine an aggregate partner capability score.
-Apply weights based on your channel strategy and knowledge of your partner channel for a more refined relative to your business community.
+Apply weights based on your channel strategy and knowledge of your partner channel.

 Coverage measures the impact of your partners in each market.
 This metric can help determine the importance of any given market to your business, whether you are trying to gain more market share or maintain your foothold in that market.

-Subsequently, coverage is relative.
-It is the only one of the 5Cs that incorporates peer partner performance in the formulation of a single partner’s reach to account for market relevance.
-As a result, it is quantified very differently than both contribution and capability.
+Subsequently, coverage is relative as it is the only one 5C to incorporates peer partner performance in the formulation of a single partner’s reach (to account for market relevance).
+As a result, coverage is quantified differently than both contribution and capability.

 Multiple factors impact and influence a partner’s market focus.
-To score partners on coverage, evaluate which markets they do business in by breaking them down according to a geographic territory, customer segmentation, or a combination of these two factors.
+To score partners on coverage, evaluate which markets a partner does business in by breaking them down according to a geographic territory, customer segmentation, or a combination of these two factors.

-To calculate a partner’s reach score, first categorize the market by the estimated number of customers who have not been reached (shown as the Y-axis in the above graphic), and the average revenue per account (the X-axis).
+To calculate a partner’s reach score, first categorize the market by the estimated number of customers who have not been reached, and the average revenue per account.

 Divide the resulting graph into four equal quadrants and assign each a numerical value:

-- Good: High number of untapped customers but a small average deal size.
+Good: High number of non-reached customers but a small average deal size.

-- Bad: Small number of untapped customers and small average deal size.
+Bad: Small number of non-reached customers and small average deal size.